Inside the institute looking at early cancer

-Today sees the launch of the Early Cancer Institute at Cambridge.
-Its mission is deceptively simple: to detect cancer early enough to cure it.
+The mission of the Li Ka Shing Early Cancer Institute at Cambridge is deceptively simple: to detect cancer early enough to cure it.

-When the Early Cancer Institute opens today, it will be the first physical institute in the UK dedicated to early cancer, according to its Director Professor Rebecca Fitzgerald.
+When the Early Cancer Institute opened in 2022, it became the first physical institute in the UK dedicated to early cancer.

-“Traditionally, early cancer has been neglected,” she says.
+“Traditionally, early cancer has been neglected,” says its Director, Professor Rebecca Fitzgerald.
 “People have been much more focused on late cancer, advanced therapies, precision therapy, for example.”

 Part of the problem is the hugely expensive and long road to get a new test or preventative treatment to market.
 Testing a relatively small number of patients with very advanced disease in fairly small trials is a more cost effective way of seeing if a drug works; targeting early cancer, on the other hand, would involve large population studies over several years before you know if it has worked.